 Program Director: SoHyun Boo, MD

 Our program has a highly structured first year with several assessments and assignments to ensure residents are ready for successful transition from directly supervised duties to indirectly supervised overnight call duty that begins in the second year of residency.
 We provide subscription based access to StatDx, e-anatomy, and RadPrimer, which is a comprehensive radiology curriculum used by more than 80% of University based radiology residency programs.
-Completion of RadPrimer Basic questions is a prerequisite for promotion to the second year of the residency curriculum.

 - First Month Online Curriculum for Radiology Reporting